R. J. Hackett (steamer): Significance of the Hackett

 The design of the R. J. Hackett was innovative.
 With its boxy hull, hatch-lined deck, and placement of the deckhouses, the ship was ideally suited for moving cargo through inland waterways.
 The fore and aft deckhouses gave the Hackett a single immense hold that could be easily accessed and filled with cargo.
-The boxy hull maximized cargo volume, and the hatch spacing lined the ship up perfectly with the ore dock chutes in Marquette, Michigan and elsewhere, and the center section free of rigging made loading the ship much easier.
-The forward pilothouse gave the captain better vision and quicker reaction to dangers in the water.
+The boxy hull maximized cargo volume, and the hatch spacing lined the ship up perfectly with the ore dock chutes in Marquette, Michigan and elsewhere.
+Since the center section was free of rigging, loading the ship was much easier than with previous designs.
+The forward pilothouse gave the captain better vision and enabled quicker reaction to dangers in the water.
 The Hacketts design combined the best aspects of steam and sailing ships into a new class of vessel.

 The R. J. Hackett was capable of running 12 mph, faster than a comparable sail-powered cargo ship.
 Moreover, because of her design, the ship could carry a prodigious amount of cargo.
-The construction of the Hackett coincided, not coincidentally, with the explosion of the iron industry in Michigan's Upper Peninsula and the corresponding jump in the need for freighters that could carry iron ore from the mines to the faraway smelters.
+The construction of the Hackett coincided with the explosion of the iron industry in Michigan's Upper Peninsula and the corresponding jump in demand for freighters that could carry iron ore from the mines to the distant smelters, many located in Lake Erie ports.